 The University of Pennsylvania has developed programs for underrepresented (UR) undergraduate and graduate students to promote interest and competence in biomedical science through hands-on laboratory experience, basic science instruction and other activities.
 These programs are fully integrated with University-wide programs for UR student education and with training programs within the School of Medicine (SOM) that support research training for all students.

 Predoctoral trainee candidates must have been accepted into a biomedical or bioengineering graduate program at the University of Pennsylvania.

 Postdoctoral candidates must have an advanced degree (Ph.D. or M.D./Ph.D.) in bioengineering, biophysics, physics, chemistry, or electrical engineering.
 Applicants with hands-on experience in MR imaging or spectroscopy data acquisition and processing methods, MRI hardware, or advanced applications are given preference but such prior training is not a requirement for being considered.
 NIH Training Grantee candidates must be U.S. citizens or have permanent resident status ("green card" holders).

-The University of Pennsylvania is an equal opportunity employer and candidates of underrepresented minorities are particularly encouraged to apply.
+The University of Pennsylvania values diversity and seeks talented students, faculty, and staff from diverse backgrounds.
+Women and candidates of underrepresented minorities are particularly encouraged to apply.
 Interested candidates should contact the Program Director.

 Applicants are requested to submit their curriculum vitae along with three letters of recommendation as email attachments to: